jonathanvanschenck/guest-book/README.md

  - [ ] Configure prostgres container
 ## Step 3 - Make is Pretty
  - [ ] Use bootstrap to make it look not awful
+ - [ ] Add error checking in the submit form
  - [ ] Add user feedback about server connection status
  - [ ] Flesh out the README